 Pediatric Surgery Team

-Miami Children’s pediatric surgeons and pediatric anesthesiologists are specially trained in the unique physiologic needs and responses of children.
+Nicklaus Children's pediatric surgeons and pediatric anesthesiologists are specially trained in the unique physiologic needs and responses of children.
 They understand the special risks associated with pediatric surgery and anesthesia, and have the expertise and knowledge to address complications should they arise.
 When your child needs surgery, insist on a pediatric surgeon and anesthesiologist who specialize in treating newborns, children and adolescents.
-Miami Children’s offers a full spectrum of pediatric surgery specialists and features 14 on-staff pediatric anesthesiologists.
+Nicklaus Children's offers a full spectrum of pediatric surgery specialists and features 14 on-staff pediatric anesthesiologists.
 Together, these experts perform more than more than 2,000 major and 1,500 minor pediatric surgeries each year.

 Pediatric Surgical Expertise